AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 ## Kexts

-I am providing UTBMap (USB mapping) and custom-built VoodooI2CHID (see [docs/Input.md](docs/Input.md) for details).
+I am providing UTBMap (USB mapping) and prebuilt VoodooI2CHID (see [docs/Input.md](docs/Input.md) for details).
 For everything else you should grab latest versions.

 - Lilu
 - VirtualSMC